jepuli124/CaptSolarSpagettiBotti/GAME_REFERENCE.md

 # MustacheCorp Captain Solar

 The game is a tick-based 1v1 space battler played on a 2d grid.
-The grid size is 25 cells by 25 cells.
-Each ship starts on their respective side on the grid with a randomized x coordinate.
+The grid size is 30 cells by 30 cells.
+Each ship starts on their respective side (left/right) on the grid with a randomized y coordinate.
 Both ships start facing towards the middle of the grid.

 ## Game flow